Graduate Nurse and Midwifery Programs

-- clinical nurse educators
+- clinical nurse educators, both inpatient and specialty

-- individualised attention
+- individualised attention and support

 - generous number of study days

-- a cover letter
+- A cover letter.

 Nursing Stream, Nursing/Midwifery and Collaborative Nursing Stream applicants will also need to apply online to the Postgraduate Medical Council of Victoria Nurse Computer Match service: http://computermatching.pmcv.com.au